yjg30737/pyqt-media-slider/README.md

 * <a href="https://github.com/yjg30737/pyqt-resource-helper.git">pyqt-resource-helper</a>

 ## Detailed Description
-This is QSlider which supports the draggable handle.
+This is QSlider which supports the smoothly draggable handle for media(audio, video).
 But i'm still working because there is a couple of flaws.
 Sorry about that.

 ## Example